Mathnerd314/stroscot/docs/Commentary/Syntax.rst

 Indentation sensitivity
 =======================

+Indentation-sensitivity (IS) like Python and Haskell seems great.

+* IS requires less typing.
+All modern languages are presented with indentation, so IS is just omitting the curly braces or begin-end markers.
+* IS avoids the issue of braces mismatching indentation.
+* IS avoids confusion or arguments about where to put the braces - `WP <https://en.wikipedia.org/wiki/Indentation_style>`__ lists 8 different styles.
+* IS is fewer lines of vertical space, because there are no braces on their own lines.
+This makes it cheaper to print code listings out on paper.
+* IS improves code legibility.
+There haven't been any formal studies that I can find, but Python syntax is often said to be "clean".
-Indentation-sensitivity like Python and Haskell seems great.
-It requires less typing, fewer lines of code (no line for closing brace), and when copy-pasting code you only have to fix up the indentation by moving the block left/right (supported by all modern code editors) instead of messing with braces.
+* When copy-pasting code, you only have to fix up the indentation by moving the block left/right (supported by all modern code editors), instead of messing with braces.

 More discussion: https://www.reddit.com/r/ProgrammingLanguages/comments/uo0nq7/end_keywords_vs_pythonstyle_blocks_for_beginners/